MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/identity-access-policies.md

 To create device compliance policies, log in to the Microsoft Azure portal with your administer credentials, and then navigate to **Intune > Device compliance**.
 Click **Create policy**.

 The following settings are recommended for Windows 10.
-[REVIEW SETTINGS, SOME ARE MISSING]

 **Device health: Windows Health Attestation Service evaluation rules**